Entertainers

 Below are the most common questions we have been asked regarding tax and accountancy.
 If you cannot find the answer you are looking for, please click here to contact us directly.

 There are many expenses that can be claimed against taxable income.
 Everyone runs their business in a different way and they will usually incur some expenditure that is particular to them.
-By law you can only claim expenses that are incurred Wholly and Exclusively for business purposes.
+By law you can only claim expenses that are incurred 'wholly and exclusively' for business purposes.
 So items that are exclusively related to your self employment should be allowed eg advertising, accountancy fee, agent fees/commission etc

 However many expenses may have a ‘dual purpose,’ ie, they will have a business and a personal element and as a general rule you can only claim the business proportion of such items providing you can ascertain a business element.